jonshiach/graphics-labs/_sources/pages/10_Quaternions.md

 ## Third person camera

-Quaternions allowed game developers to implement third person camera view in 3D games where the camera follows the character that the player is controlling.
-This was first done for the Playstation game *Tomb Raider* released by Core Design in 1996.
+The use of quaternions allows game developers to implement third person camera view in 3D games where the camera follows the character that the player is controlling.
+This was first done for the Playstation game *Tomb Raider* released by Core Design in 1996 and has become popular with game developers with game franchises such as *God of War*, *Horizon Zero Dawn*, *Assassins Creed* and *Red Dead Redemption* to name a few all using third person camera view.

 To implement a simple third person camera we are going to calculate the `view` matrix as usual and then move the camera back by an $\tt offset$ vector which is a vector pointing from the actual camera position to the third person camera position {numref}`third-person-camera-figure`.